 - QCon London

 - GitHub CodeConf

 I’ve given my “Lending Privilege” talk in multiple countries, and I have been very pleased to see it so well received by many in the tech community.
 A few people have recommended that I open source the talk so that other people can contribute to it so I have presented my slides and speaker notes in the table below.
-The speaker notes don’t include the content I tailor to specific events or the extemperaeous comments I often make on stage, but they are the baseline for anytime I give this talk.
+The speaker notes don’t include the content I tailor to specific events or the extemporaneous comments I often make on stage, but they are the baseline for every time I deliver this talk.

 You can find the source for this page here.
 Pull requests are welcome.

 |1||I’ve worked in software development for 20 years, and I sometimes think that diversity will fade as a topic in tech.
 I mean, are we still talking about this?
 But, something always happens.